THEODORE EARL BUTLER

 In 1914, the Butler family moved to New York when Butler got a commission to paint mural panels for the home of William Paine.
 He contributed two paintings to the 1913 Armory Show in New York City, Marine and Fourteenth of July, Paris.
 During this period, he helped organize the Society of Independent Artists with John Sloan.

-On viewing this spectacular example of Butler’s work, one can see how the artist used vibrating daubs of color to capture the hazy envelope of summer light found in the valley of the Seine.
-He certainly shared with Monet not only a common aesthetic, but also similar motifs – views of the valleys from the hills above and especially scenes along the river Seine with the pollarded willows in framing its embankment.
-This view of Chateau-Gaillard, Les Andelys, on the Seine can be identified with Monet’s own methodology -- the dappled sunlight and brighter colorism.
+On viewing this spectacular example of Butler’s work, one can see how the artist used vibrating daubs of color to capture the hazy envelope of light found in the valley of the Seine.
+He certainly shared with Monet not only a common aesthetic, but also similar motifs – views of the valleys from the hills above and especially scenes along the river Seine often with willows framing its embankment.
+This view, possibly of Eglise Saint Sauveur near Chateau-Gaillard in Les Andelys on the Seine, can be identified with Monet’s own methodology -- the dappled sunlight and brighter colorism.

 Butler exhibited at the Paris Salon in 1888 where he received a prize and at the Salon D’Automne in 1906 - 1935; Salon des Independants 1907 - 1932; Turin International Exposition 1911; and the Armory Show 1913.
 He also exhibited at the Pennsylvania Academy of the Fine Arts from 1890 to 1917.